miklevin/MikeLev.in/_posts/2025-10-23-pipulates-blueprint-for-ai-collaboration.md

 That's a whole lot of seeing and not magic hand-waving auto-optimization that makes lines go up and to the right right now, goddamnit!

-Instead, the CGA s a massive grid of data with a number of tabs that reduces the grid to just sweet spots such as:
+Instead, the CCGA s a massive grid of data with a number of tabs that reduces the grid to just sweet spots such as:

 1. Best Opportunities based on a smart algorithm and Botify integration